 Our students have gone on to work with companies such as:

-Admission is by audition, but we would normally require a degree course or equivalent, relevant professional experience or amateur dramatics experience.
+Admission is by audition, but we would normally require an undergraduate degree in Acting or a related subject, or a professional acting CV detailing your experience.

 The course is also suitable for professional actors seeking a refresher course.

 The MA option is designed for those with suitable academic abilities.